 Danny watches as they exit.

 Whew, that's over, and the music, Legeti's "Lontano", informs us it's over.
 Wipe the brow.
 Nothing bad happened.
 We were given enough time to see the girls and have it register that they aren't quite exactly alike, but that's a little thing.
 And, besides, they're not supposed to be twins, right?
 They're supposed to be sisters, 8 and 10 years of age.
-Yet Kubrick has crafted this subtle disorientation where one is going to think of them both as twins and sisters who are 8 and 10 years of age, unable to resolve the conflict, and so holding both in mind as being truths about them.
-Kubrick set it up to be this way and one's too absorbed in the unfolding of the lodge and the story to think much about the how and why of the dissonance, a dissonance which Kubrick is crafting not only inside the film but internally for the viewer.
+Yet Kubrick has crafted this subtle disorientation so that one is going to think of them both as twins and sisters who are 8 and 10 years of age, unable to resolve the conflict, and so holding both in mind as being truths about them.
+Kubrick set it up to be this way and one's too absorbed in the unfolding of the lodge and the story to think much about the how and why of the dissonance.

 John has positively identified the poster on the far left as being for La Maison de la Glisse, a sports oufitting store in France.
 The poster shows, beneath the lettering, the silhouette of a paddler in a canoe.
 Below that is a barn or lodge and below that two ski-dooers.

-La Maison de la Glisse, The House of the Slide, would seem to foretell Danny's sliding down the bank of snow outside the bathroom window in his escape of the bathroom.
+La Maison de la Glisse, The House of the Slide (or sports such as skiing), would seem to foretell Danny's sliding down the bank of snow outside the bathroom window in his escape of the bathroom.
 We shouldn't forget, however, that preceding this we have Jack's tumble down the staircase, which may or may not anticipate Danny's own slide, which is successful and he is unharmed.

 One wonders if the canoes may eventually connect with James Edward Hervey MacDonald's "Mist Fantasy", a painting in which we see two canoes that will become readily visible in shot 345 as Jack walks down the hall toward the lobby and its elevators and is confronted with balloons and party music.

 The "Monarch" poster is interesting.
-The lodge is in the mountains and the poster is, I think, intended to suggest a skier with the sun behind, but the body is wrong, the chest is too large, the legs look more like the hind legs of a horse...or bull...and there is even the seeming appearance of a tail, but the upper half of the body is human, if overbearing.
+The lodge is in the mountains and the poster is, I think, intended to suggest a skier with the sun behind, but the body is wrong, the chest seems too large, and the legs seem odd .
 We have already been told that skiing is of no importance to guests at this lodge as it isn't a winter retreat, yet the games room is lined with winter sports posters, including this one very prominently placed.
-No, to my eye this has always suggested the Minotaur, which is perhaps confirmed with a few other surrounding images.
+No, to my eye the figure on the poster has always suggested the hybrid Minotaur, which is perhaps confirmed with a few other surrounding images.

 I'm not saying that the poster is literally of a minotaur.
-No. Kubrick periodically has in his films images that can be read alternative ways, can be suggestive of other things.
-I think this is one of those times and that the poster on the other side of the Game Room door gives a clue as to this poster.
+No. Kubrick periodically has in his films images that can be read alternative ways, that can be suggestive of other things.
+I think this is one of those times and that the poster on the other side of the Game Room door gives a clue as to how to interpret this poster.

 On the other side of the door is the picture of the man riding the bucking bronco.
 One can think of it as man and animal here merged into one, complementing the skier-minotaur image.